 - Immediate reconstruction is reconstructive surgery that is done at the same time as the mastectomy when the entire breast is removed leaving the skin envelope.
-Immediate reconstruction means that the chest tissues are usually undamaged by radiotherapy or its resulting tissue damage.
-Immediate reconstruction also means one less operation. - Delayed reconstruction is reconstructive surgery that is undertaken at a later time and may be performed several years after initial breast cancer surgery.
+Immediate reconstruction can be offered when the chest tissues have not been damaged by radiotherapy.
+Immediate reconstruction may also result in one less operation. - Delayed reconstruction is reconstructive surgery that is undertaken later and may be performed several years after initial breast Cancer surgery.
 For some women, this may be advised if radiotherapy is to follow mastectomy.
 This is because radiotherapy following breast reconstruction can increase complications after surgery.
+Delayed reconstruction is not offered at QVH for a minimum of 12 months after completion of radiotherapy.